cmda-bt/pt-course-19-20/readme.md

 ### Main goal

-The goal of this course is that **you’re able to function as a well-rounded (but novice) web developer on a team**.
+The goal of this course is:

+*   You are able to function as a well-rounded (but novice) web developer on a team

 ### Subgoals

-In practice you’ll:
+In practice you will:

 *   Understand the history of coding (lab 1)
 *   Navigate the command line (lab 1)